 The Membrane also helps the Proteins to monitor and maintain the chemical climate inside the cell and also provides aids in shifting the molecules in the Membrane.

 The Fluid Mosaic Model of the Plasma Membrane

-The second major component is the proteins present in the plasma membrane.
-Integral proteins or known as integrins, integrate completely into the membrane.
+The second major component is the Proteins present in the Plasma Membrane.
+Integral Proteins or known as integrins integrate completely into the Membrane.
 Typically, single-pass integrins have a hydrophobic transmembrane portion which consists of 20-25 amino acids.
-Few of this pass-through only a portion of the membrane being linked with one layer whereas others span from one side of the membrane to another side.
+Few of these pass through only a portion of the Membrane being linked with one layer, whereas others span from one side of the Membrane to another side.